Human-like object concept representations emerge naturally in multimodal large language models: Results

-After confirming the interpretability of object dimensions, we can explore what dimensions a given object is composed of.
-For that purpose, in Figure \ref{fig:rose}a, we employ circular bar plots (rose plots) to visually represent a variety of objects, where the angle and color of a petal denote the object dimension, and the length of the petal signifies the extent to which that dimension is expressed in the object.
-For example, the image of `almond' is predominantly characterized by being food related, plant related and stacked.
-In contrast, a `satellite' is primarily associated with electronics, flying related, technology related, movement and transportation.
-This visual representation demonstrates the specificity of certain dimensions, tailored to individual object.
-When comparing LLM, MLLM, and humans, we observe that some dimensions, particularly those related to color or texture, may be missed completely when relying solely on texts instead of images in the odd-one-out task.
-In addition, the visualization demonstrates that objects are indeed characterized by a rather small number of dimensions, indicating that not all 66 dimensions are required for every similarity judgment.
-To quantify this observation, we evaluated the predictive accuracy of the learned embedding by progressively eliminating less significant dimensions for each object.
-By zeroing out the dimension with the lowest weight iteratively and assessing the impact on the model's predictive capacity, we identified that retaining 3 to 8 dimensions for LLM, 2 to 10 for MLLM, and 7 to 13 for humans (note that these dimensions may differ between different objects) sufficed to achieve 95-99\% of the full model's performance in explaining behavioral judgments within the odd-one-out context, as shown in Figure \ref{fig:rose}b.\\
+We examined the composition of dimensions for specific objects.
+Fig. \ref{fig:dim_vis}g uses circular bar plots to represent objects, where petal angle and color denote dimensions, and length indicates the dimension's importance.
+For example, "almond" is primarily food-related, while "satellite" is associated with electronics and flying.
+These plots also demonstrate that objects are indeed characterized by a rather small number of dimensions, indicating that not all 66 dimensions are necessary for particular similarity judgment.
+To quantify this, we progressively eliminated less significant dimensions for each object and assessed model performance.
+We found that retaining 3 to 8 dimensions for LLM, 2 to 10 for MLLM, and 7 to 13 for humans suffices to achieve 95-99\% of the full model's performance in explaining behavioral judgments within the odd-one-out context (Fig. \ref{fig:dim_vis}h).
+LLM exhibits lower dimensionality than humans, likely due to its lack of visual input.
+Although MLLM can access visual data, its multimodal integration remains inferior to human capabilities, limiting dimensions related to shape or color, inherently tied to human visual experience.\\